Walter Goodman (artist): Prolific period

 Major General William Yorke-Moore sat for Goodman in 1879 and this portrait is now in a private collection at The Keep Military Museum, Dorchester, Dorset, England.

 Wilkie Collins sat for Goodman around 1880–1881 but the sitting was interrupted by a severe illness Goodman contracted towards the end of 1881.
 He moved to Broadstairs in the company of his mother, in order to recover.
 The painting of Collins was known as Wilkie Collins until Collins' death in 1889.
 It was subsequently exhibited as The Late Mr. Wilkie Collins at the age of 56.

 Goodman's trip to Windsor might have led to The Queen's son, Prince Leopold, Duke of Albany, sitting for Goodman (the Prince never sat for another artist).
-The Prince had his final sitting in March 1881 at Windsor Castle His portrait was submitted to the Royal Academy in 1881.
+The Prince had his sixth and final sitting in March 1881 at Windsor Castle His portrait was submitted to the Royal Academy in 1881.
 A court circular from Marlborough House dated 28 July 1884 notes that Goodman submitted the portrait of The Duke of Albany to the Prince and Princess of Wales from where it was currently displayed in a place of honour surrounded by flowers (The Prince had died earlier that year) at the exhibition of the City of London Society of Artists at the old law courts of The Guildhall.
 The painting was purchased around 1884 by The National Hospital in Queen Square, London.
 The hospital has no record of the present whereabouts of the painting.

 In the summer of 1883 Goodman sold two oil paintings at J.P.
 Mendoza's St. James's Gallery at King Street in London – Fresh and Pure (also known as Pure and Undefiled) and Candidate for the Front Row (also known as First at the Gallery Door).
 Goodman was a member of London's Savage Club and in 1883 submitted a drawing of the club president, Andrew Halliday, to the club tombola.
 Goodman was very fond of pantomime as a child, and depicted in pencil and water colour two children at the door of Drury Lane Theatre, staring longingly at the advertising poster for Little Red Riding Hood.
 In 1888 Goodman would paint the retired pantomime clown, Tom Matthews, in his 88th year.